Parkinson Disease

 | Supportive Criteria | Clear, dramatic beneficial response to dopaminergic therapy; levodopa-induced dyskinesias; rest tremor of a limb; olfactory loss or cardiac sympathetic denervation on MIBG |

-| Absolute Exclusion | Cerebellar signs; downward vertical gaze palsy; behavioral variant FTD or primary progressive aphasia within 5 yr; parkinsonism restricted to lower limbs >3 yr; dopamine-receptor blocker exposure consistent with drug-induced; absent response to high-dose levodopa despite moderate severity; cortical sensory loss, limb apraxia, or progressive aphasia |
+| Absolute Exclusion | Cerebellar signs; downward vertical gaze palsy; behavioral variant FTD or primary progressive aphasia within 5 yr; parkinsonism restricted to lower limbs >3 yr; dopamine-receptor blocker exposure consistent with drug-induced; absent response to high-dose levodopa despite moderate severity; cortical sensory loss, limb apraxia, or progressive aphasia; normal functional neuroimaging of the presynaptic dopaminergic system (normal DaTscan) |

-| Red Flags | Rapid gait impairment (wheelchair ≤5 yr); no progression over 5 yr; early bulbar dysfunction; inspiratory stridor; severe early autonomic failure (≤5 yr); early recurrent falls (≤3 yr); anterocollis; absent non-motor features despite 5 yr; unexplained pyramidal signs; bilateral symmetric throughout |
+| Red Flags | Rapid gait impairment (wheelchair ≤5 yr); no progression over 5 yr; early bulbar dysfunction; inspiratory stridor; severe early autonomic failure within the first 5 years; early recurrent (>1/yr) falls from balance impairment within 3 years of onset; anterocollis; absent non-motor features despite 5 yr; unexplained pyramidal signs; bilateral symmetric throughout |

 DaTscan (Ioflupane SPECT)